Unsolicited sales of domain names: do not fall for it

 • Do not allow yourself to be pressured over the phone.
 Cut off the conversation and indicate that you are not interested.

-• Are you planning to do business abroad?
-Register foreign domains in advance, such as .com, .eu, .de, or .fr.
+• Consider whether it is a risk if another company registers your domain name with a different extension.
+Are you planning to do business abroad, for example?
+If so, register foreign domains in advance, such as .com, .eu, .de, or .fr.

 • Do not let your domain name expire.
 This prevents another company from registering your vacant domain name.
 Opt for a long registration period and automatic renewal.

 Unsolicited telephone sales to natural persons such as consumers, eenmanszaken (sole proprietorships), vofs (general partnerships), and maatschappen (partnerships) have been banned since 1 July 2021.
-This prohibition does not apply to approaching legal entities such as bvs (private limited companies) or stichtingen (foundations).
+This ban does not apply to approaching legal entities such as bvs (private limited companies) or stichtingen (foundations).
 Foreign providers must also abide by Dutch law when contacting companies or organisations in the Netherlands.

 If you have agreed to a deal but you now want to get out of it, there are a number of things you can do.